 The course has six modules.
 It requires 30 minutes of learners' time to complete each individual module.

-- Module 3.
-Approaches to technology system decomposition
+- Technical system decomposition